worldviewer/scaling/README.md

 #### Serverless, aka Function as a Service (FaaS)

+(This is not to be confused as Software as a Service (SaaS) shown in the pizza diagram above.)

 > Serverless - "a cloud computing code execution model in which the cloud provider fully manages starting and stopping of a function's container platform as a service (PaaS) as necessary to serve requests, and requests are billed by an abstract measure of the resources required to satisfy the request, rather than per virtual machine, per hour.

 > Despite the name, it does not actually involve running code without servers.
 The name 'serverless computing' is used because the business or person that owns the system does not have to purchase, rent or provision servers or virtual machines for the back-end code to run on." (wikipedia)